 How often, for example, have you been picked up in a limo for golf?
 We take that back: Have you ever heard of a golf course that requires you arrive in a limo?
 Welcome to Shadow Creek.

 There are ground rules to being one of the best public golf experiences money can buy.
 First, your green fee will cost you $1,000 during peak season (March to May and September to October) and $750 during off-peak times.
-That's second only among public access courses to Pebble Beach (which now charges $575, not including a $45 cart fee or a $95 caddie fee, before tip).
+That's second only among public access courses to Pebble Beach (which charges $575, not including a $45 cart fee or a $95 caddie fee, before tip).
 But in other ways Shadow Creek is the high-roller's version of Pebble.
 For instance, you must stay at an MGM hotel to play Shadow Creek.
 Legend has it even Bill Clinton's request to play required the same rules.
 Only two foursomes of $600-paying MGM hotel guests get out on the course each day—taking the limo from the hotel to the course, which is a 20- to 30-minute ride from the Vegas Strip—and that's limited to Monday through Thursday.
 The rest of the time it's invitees only.
 If you're a real high-roller at a Vegas hotel, your concierge might invite you to play.
 But you gotta spend some serious coin to get that hook-up.

 Being invited to one of the charitable events held at Shadow Creek is another way to play it.
 The annual Tiger Jam invitational is held at Shadow Creek, and if you donate enough money (between $17,000 and $30,000), you might even be able to play the course with Tiger's group.
 There are a select number of other charity or invitational events also held at Shadow Creek each year, so for those who aren't Vegas' richest visitors, you do have a chance to play it.